SiddharthVenkataraman/Hornsgatan/docs/Workflow.md

     class E param
 ```

-## Low-Level Calibration Workflow
+## Low-Level Calibration Workflow Details

-This section details the steps involved in the calibration process, which aims to find optimal vehicle parameters (depart time and speed factor) using real detector data, SUMO via TraCI, and an optimizer.
+This section provides a detailed look at the steps involved in the calibration process.
+This workflow aims to find optimal vehicle parameters (depart time and speed factor) by iteratively using real detector data, the SUMO simulator via TraCI, and a Bayesian optimizer (skopt).

 ```mermaid
 graph TD